 US counter-terrorism campaigns

-There were no publicly alleged CIA strikes in Pakistan against either Al Qaeda or the Taliban during October.
-The last such alleged strike was in August 2018.
+There were no publicly alleged CIA strikes in Pakistan against either Al Qaeda or the Taliban during May.
+The last such reported or claimed US action was in August 2018.